 MAP believes that its active Proxy Voting Policy better aligns with our bottom-up, fundamental, catalyst-driven research process.
 Part of that research process involves evaluating company management teams to ensure that they take actions to create the most value for shareholders and our clients.
-The active Proxy Voting Policy should provide additional input and control over company's board processes, and provide an additional layer in our portfolio management process.
+The active Proxy Voting Policy should provide additional input and control over company board processes and provide an additional layer in our portfolio management process.

-It is important to note that the active Proxy Voting Policy is not an Environmental, Social and Governance ("ESG") voting policy, but rather one focused on high governance standards and board controls that should lead to enhanced shareholder value over time.
+It is important to note that the active Proxy Voting Policy is one focused on high governance standards and board controls that MAP believes should lead to enhanced shareholder value over time.
 When proposals in environmental and social categories are presented for a vote, the Voting Policy will focus solely on seeking additional disclosure and reports.
-Any requests for actions beyond this approach will be reviewed by the Investment Team on a case-by-case basis, and evaluated based on the financial relevance of the proposal.
+Any requests for actions beyond this approach will be reviewed by the Investment Team on a case-by-case basis and evaluated based on the financial relevance of the proposal.
 Consideration of high governance standards and board controls in proxy voting does not alter our long-standing, traditional and fundamental investment analysis, value philosophy and strategies.

 MAP is supportive of diversity on Boards of Directors.
-MAP's Voting Policy places a more active approach on diversity, and affords MAP the ability to voice our view via engagement with boards and management teams in addition to our proxy vote.
+MAP's Voting Policy places a more active approach on diversity and affords MAP the ability to voice our view via engagement with boards and management teams in addition to our proxy vote.